 Indicators are a way to identify and measure market sentiment without using your emotions.
 Their goal is to identify conditions by separating the signal from the noise.

-At an elementary level, an indicator is a line or a set of lines that you put on a chart to identify events that allows you to clarify and enhance your perception of the price move.
+An indicator is a line or a set of lines that you put on a chart to identify events that allows you to clarify and enhance your perception of the price move.

 Assets’ prices are sometimes trending, meaning they have a “direction” during a specific period.
 Indicators can help you anticipate and see a trend, for example :